SNS-Brancato-Lab/MSManalysis/README.md

 ![Load centers](example/images/load_centers.png)

-*Loading microstate for MSM analysis*
+*Loading microstate for MSM analysis.
+Microstates should be provided as a .pkl file containing microstates as an array with rows equal to the number of states and columns equal to the state dimensions.*

 3. **Load MSMs**